meesrutten/wafs/README.md

 > There is, however, a daily rate limit of 300 requests per resource per IP address.
 So a single IP address can call the bulbasaur resource 300 times a day.
 Not 300 requests across the entire dataset!
 This is to stop our database from falling over under heavy load.

+There is no api key requirement.
+But there is a limit of 300 calls for a specific resource.
+Which this app will never meet if it uses [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)

 ## Principles and best practices
 For this project I used:
 - [Parcel](https://parceljs.org/)